 - confectioners’ sugar (optional)

 Heat the oven to 375°F. Beat the egg and water in a small bowl with a fork.
 Stir the granulated sugar, flour and cinnamon in a medium bowl.
 Add the apples and raisins and toss to coat.
 Make sure to toss the apples and raisins until they’re evenly coated with the flour mixture.
 The flour helps to thicken the juices released by the apples as they cook.

 Sprinkle additional flour on the work surface.
 Unfold the pastry sheet on the work surface.
 Roll the pastry sheet into a 14×12-inch rectangle.
 Place the pastry onto the baking sheet.
 Spoon the apple mixture lengthwise down the center of the pastry.
 Cut slits 1 inch apart from the 2 sides of the pastry rectangle to within 1/2 inch of the peach mixture.
 Starting at one end, fold the pastry strips over the peach mixture, alternating sides, to cover the apple mixture.

+Brush with egg mixture.
+I like to sprinkle on a bit of cinnamon sugar.
 Bake for 35 minutes or until the pastry is golden brown.
 Let the pastry cool on the baking sheet on a wire rack for 20 minutes.
 Sprinkle with the confectioners’ sugar, if desired.